stephenhenckaerts/appwise-nestjs-naming-conventions/naming-conventions.md

 ## 🚀 Migrations

 Migrations play a vital role in tracking and managing changes to the database schema.
-Here are the modified conventions to follow when creating or modifying migration files in the project:
+Here are the conventions to follow when creating or modifying migration files in the project:

 ### 📁 File Naming Conventions